Most women that experience problems like bloating, cramps and irritability are very common.

 5. Supplement your diet with magnesium.

-Research has also proven that women have low levels of it in the blood during pre-menstrual-syndrome.
+Research has also proven that women have low levels in the blood during pre-menstrual-syndrome.

 6. Take smaller, more frequent meals throughout the day during this time.